jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 P(A|B)=\frac{P(B|A)P(A)}{P(B)}.
 $$

-If \(B\) can occur under multiple cases, use the law of total probability:
+If $B$ can occur under multiple cases, use the law of total probability:

 $$
 P(B)=P(B|A)P(A)+P(B|A^c)P(A^c).